A Tight Bound of Hard Thresholding: Conclusion and Open Problems

 \section{Conclusion and Open Problems}

-In this paper, we have provided a tight bound on the deviation resulting from the hard thresholding operator, which underlies a vast volume of algorithms developed for sparsity constrained problems.
+In this paper, we have provided a tight bound on the deviation resulting from the hard thresholding operator, which underlies a vast volume of algorithms developed for sparsity-constrained problems.
 Our derived bound is universal over all choices of parameters and we have proved that it cannot be improved without further information on the signals.
 We have discussed the implications of our result to the community of compressed sensing and machine learning, and have demonstrated that the theoretical results of a number of popular algorithms in the literature can be advanced.
 In addition, we have devised a novel algorithm which tackles the problem of sparse learning in large-scale setting.
 We have elaborated that our algorithm is guaranteed to produce global optimal solution for prevalent statistical models only when it is equipped with the tight bound, hence justifying that the conventional bound is not applicable in the challenging scenario.

 There are several interesting open problems.
 The first question to ask is whether one can establish sharp RIP condition or sharp phase transition for hard thresholding based algorithms such as IHT and CoSaMP with the tight bound.
-It would be also interesting to study the maximum value of the sparsity parameter $k$, i.e., the fundamental limit.
 Moreover, compared to the hard thresholded SGD method~\cite{nguyen2014linear}, HT-SVRG admits a vanishing optimization error.
-This poses a question whether we are able to prove the necessity of variance reduction for such a sparsity-constrained problem.
-Finally, in light of the result of~\cite{jain2014iterative}, we conjecture that it is actually possible to get rid of the optimization error $\tau$ in Theorem~\ref{thm:general}, which may require a more sophisticated proof technique.
+This poses a question of whether we are able to provably show the necessity of variance reduction for such a sparsity-constrained problem.